khanhnm222/nuxt-3-plant-shop/frontend/README.md

 ## Setup

-Create .env file in the root folder and set the base url as below:
+Create .env file in the root folder and set the base url variable as below:
 ```
 BASE_URL=http://localhost:1337
 ```